ankitects/anki-betas/src/2021-scheduler.md

 a full sync, and it will not cause scheduling issues if you use v3 on one device and sync to another device that is using v2.

+It will likely be some time until AnkiDroid and AnkiWeb support the v3 scheduler directly.
+In the mean time, they will continue to show cards using the v2 scheduler, regardless of the setting you have chosen.

-Because the v3 scheduler uses a different approach to gathering and sorting cards, there is a good chance that the number of cards you are presented with will differ if you switch back and forth - so while it should not cause scheduling issues, it may be a little confusing.
+Because the v3 scheduler uses a different approach to gathering and sorting cards, there is a good chance that the number of cards you are presented with will differ if you switch back and forth - so while it is safe to switch back and forth, you should not expect the daily counts to match.

 ## Changes